xchopath/tokex.sh/README.md

 # tokex.sh

-Token exposure finder - A simple helper tool for auto-recon and crawl for hunting secret key through web files and web pages.
+Token exposure finder - A simple helper tool for auto-recon and crawl for hunting secret key through web files and web pages with crawling and OSINT methodology.

 ### Requirements
 - `Golang`